 Monitoring our financial sustainability

 We use the Victorian Auditor General's (VAGO) financial sustainability indicators to monitor our financial sustainability.
-We are forecasting to achieve an overall risk rating of 'Low' throughout the 10-year period.
+We are forecasting to achieve an overall risk rating of 'Low' throughout the 10-year period; refer to Volume Two for full details.